ATTORNEY ROBERT HUNT

 Personal Info:

-Rob spends his free time with wife and two grown children and enjoys motorcycling, mountain biking, surfing and golfing.
+Rob spends his free time with wife and two grown children and enjoys mountain biking, surfing and running.
 He actively volunteers in the community and the legal profession conducting workshops, writing legal articles and presenting at legal seminars.